intersystems/quickstarts-python/README.md

 * `nativeplaystocksTask5.py`: to see how to access directly the underlying structure within InterSystems IRIS

 ## Configuration files
-`connections.config`: contains connection details for PyODBC and Native API.
+`connection.config`: contains connection details for PyODBC and Native API.

 ## Installation wheels
 * `nativeAPI_wheel`: contains installation wheel for using Python with Native API.